 Students who study at ACTS are required to have sufficient English abilities for all academic programs.
 These abilities include reading, writing, speaking and listening in English.
-Students for whom English is a second language must provide an English Proficiency Score before they can begin study in their chosen program.
-The minimum score requirements followed by ACTS are based on the Internet Based Test (IBT) administered by Educational Testing Services located here.
+Students for whom English is a second language must provide an English Proficiency Score as a part of the application process.
+The minimum score requirements followed by ACTS are based on the TOEFL Internet Based Test (iBT) or the International English Language Testing System (IELTS).

-Students who want to submit their score using IBT, should use the Trinity Western University code 0876 in order for your score to be forwarded to our application.
+Students who want to submit their score using TOEFL, should use the Trinity Western University code 0876 in order for your score to be forwarded directly.

-Students for whom additional learning in English skills is required, are encouraged to inquire with the ESLI program (English as a Second Language Institute) on the TWU campus.
+Students for whom additional learning in English skills is required, are encouraged to inquire with the English as a Second Language Institute program on the TWU campus.

 Policies related to cost for children of international students studying at ACTS Seminaries to enroll in a local public school varies with each school district.
 ACTS students generally live in one of the following regions and should consult the school district offices for information.